Bayurzx/save-earth/README.md

 information (we'll need this later!):
 ![image](https://raw.githubusercontent.com/DataStax-Examples/sample-app-template/master/screenshots/astra-connect.png)

-### After having your DB set, you can use this as template on github
+### After having your DB set, you can use this as a template on github, button is 👆
+---
+While you can run the app with `npm start` I would advise using `npx netlify dev` to enable you utilize netlify

+to be continued...

 *Make sure to get the backend for authentication at 👉* [save-earth-BE](https://github.com/Bayurzx/save-earth-BE)